Seizure of your income

 If your income is seized in the hands of your employer, you are entitled to keep the unseizable portion.

-Depending on the number of your dependents, you can keep a basic amount.
+You are entitled to exemptions to ensure your subsistence and that of your dependents.
+These exemptions are first deducted from your gross income.
 Your employer may then be required to withhold up to 30% of the remainder of your gross income.

 However, up to 50% of the remainder may be withheld if your debt concerns: